deevodavis71/spring-boot-k8s-xray/README.md

 Even though your AWS credentials already look like BASE64 they need to be BASE64'd again for K8S.

+A sample file is provided (as `kube-xray-daemon/aws-auth-secrets.yaml.template`) - be sure to rename it to a yaml file.

 Content :

 ```yaml